TEAM BUILDING TIPS FROM YOUR TRAINING COMPANY

 Many job postings you see these days highlight the “great company culture” as organizations try to stand out and compete for top talent -- and retain their best employees.
 But what does company culture really mean?

 One definition is, “Company culture is the personality of a company.
 It defines the environment in which employees work.
-Company culture includes a variety of elements, including work environment, company mission, value, ethics, expectations, and goals.”1
+Company culture includes a variety of elements, including work environment, company mission, value, ethics, expectations, and goals.”1 Team Building Tips from your training company.

 Building a company culture starts at the top.
 A company can say they have a strong culture, but actions speak louder than words.
 Leadership must demonstrate the values in their mission and vision statements.